-Sharing our life with a furry friend has taught us this: a little preparation goes a long way.
-And as Christmas fast approaches, our resident vet Louise shares her top tips for fun, safe and pet-friendly festivities…
+Sharing our life with a furry friend has taught us one thing: a little preparation goes a long way.
+With Christmas fast approaching, our resident vet, Louise, shares her top tips for keeping celebrations fun, safe and pet-friendly – along with the seasonal hazards every owner should know about.

 1. Stick to your pet’s normal routine